Last updated on March 20th, 2019

 (Note: Property settlements and divisions cannot be revised, as the circumstances following a divorce have changed.)

-9. Alimony is gender-neutral
+9. Alimony is Becoming Gender-Neutral

 That’s right – men are eligible to receive spousal support after marriage.
 Alimony is open for negotiation by both parties during divorce proceedings.